BIINBELLLO/country-quiz-app/README.md

 # CountryQuizApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.14.
+This project was designed as a solution to a challenge!
+I simply a quiz app about countries and their capitals.

+Live version app can be found `https://devbinbello-country-quiz.netlify.app/`

 ## Development server